 - Mission Resources – a few posts from my work with the Uniting Church in Australia.
 The team has been disbanded now.

-The amalgamation of blogs I’ve written on popular culture
+The amalgamation of blogs I’ve written on popular culture, advertising, film.

 - Duncan’s TV Ad Land – television advertisements and viral videos reviewed each day.
 This site was established as a way of explaining to people from my workshops how to access for themselves the interesting, funny and disturbing material available online.